Share the post "34 questions new Les Roches students always ask"

 50 Cent knows the answer

-Let’s tackle those popular ones first – Beards are fine, but we’re talking more 50 Cent than Game of Thrones, and nail polish is ok too, as long as it’s a classic, soft tone – not bright and luminous!
+Let’s tackle those popular ones first – Beards are fine (except for the first semester in BBA), but we’re talking more 50 Cent than Game of Thrones, and nail polish is ok too, as long as it’s a classic, soft tone – not bright and luminous!

 Shoes for women: